heraclex/kubernetes-playground/airflow-v2-kind-cluster/README.md

   helm install airflow apache-airflow/airflow --namespace airflow --debug
   ```

   In case we don't want to use all default settings from `value.yaml` provided by airflow-helm-chart, we can actually overwirte some of settings by creating a new file `overwrite-values.yaml`, and in which, you can add your own values.
 For example, you have created a custom airflow docker image on local (`local/airflowv2:1.0.0`)and you want to use that image for the deployment.
-Update these followint values:
+All you need is just add these settings below to the `overwrite-values.yaml` file with following values:
   ```yaml
   # Default airflow repository -- overrides all the specific images below
   defaultAirflowRepository: local/airflowv2